 - join a virtual information session,

-- take a virtual tour of our magnificent campus, or
+- take a virtual tour of our magnificent campus,

-- Ask A Student (by emailing them).
+- Ask a student (by emailing them).

-While we cherish the opportunity to connect with you in person in your community, we will not be traveling to off-campus regional or high school events this fall.
+While we cherish the opportunity to connect with you in person in your community, we will not be traveling to off-campus regional or high school events this spring.
 Our admission team will be participating in virtual high school visits and college fairs as options are presented.
 Please consider the opportunity to engage with us virtually by connecting with a counselor or attending an info session.

 I would like to talk with a professor or student in my academic area of interest.
 How can I set that up?